Vortiago/MicrophoneLevelGuard/README.md

 When started, it displays a list of all available input devices, highlighting the current default device.
 The script will continue running until interrupted with Ctrl+C.

+## Creating a scheduled task to keep it running without interaction

+- Open Windows Task Manager
+- Go to Action -> Import Task
+- Import the file Microphone_100%.xml (Before Importing it update the <path> in the XML file to the directory where you have stored the MicrophoneLevelGuard.ps1 file in your computer)

 ## Troubleshooting

 If you encounter permission issues, try running PowerShell as Administrator.